manuelcoppotelli/gr4vy-platform-challenge/README.md

 Gr4vy is a building a payment orchestration platform.

-As a Platform engineer, you are tasked with improving the engineering efficiency by producing automation tools that provision services in an efficient, predictable and reproducible way.
+This repo is aimed at improving the engineering efficiency by producing automation tools that provision services in an efficient, predictable and reproducible way.
+More specifically, this repo provides the tools and configurations to automate the provisioning of a **local development** environment.

-In this exercise we use [HTTPie](https://github.com/httpie/httpie) in our examples for clarity.

 ## Architecture Overview